A Historical Timeline

 Social Work began as an intervention in the conditions of urban industrial life at the end of the 19th century and has evolved into a global field that impacts nearly every area of social and political life.
-The Columbia School of Social Work has played an integral role in this development.
+For 125 years, the Columbia School of Social Work has played an integral role in this development.
 Below are some highlights in this illustrious history.

 First Summer School in Philanthropic Work, established in New York by the Charity Organization Society; 25 men and women attend classes at 105 East 22nd Street.
 The Summer School remained as the primary training source until 1904.